gbabichev/Screen-Snip/README.md

 </picture>
 <br/><br/>

-A small yet powerful **macOS app** for taking & editing screenshots!
+A small yet powerful macOS App for taking & editing screenshots!

 Inspired by Greenshot on Windows - the goal is to make a tiny app that can do the basics and look great while doing it.